 In Ayurveda, optimal digestion is considered to be the foundation of overall health and well-being.
 Major focus is therefore frequently given to promoting one's "digestive fire" or "Agni" (Jatharagni).
 This is basically the ability to efficiently digest or metabolize the nutrients from the foods we eat.

 An important aspect when it comes to amla supplementation is to be able to "taste" it in the mouth.
-This is believed to activate these mentioned five tastes and increase the fruits health-enhancing influence.
-This is why powders mixed into liquids are a traditional way to consume it, so it can be tasted.
+This is believed to activate these aforementioned five tastes and increase the fruits health-enhancing influence.
+This is why powders mixed into liquids are the traditional way to consume it, so it can be tasted.
 Next to powder, tablets or liquid extracts are the second-best way to take it to experience these taste qualities.

 While amla or amalaki is generally viewed to be a tri-doshic herb (balancing to all body types Vata, Pitta and Kapha), it is considered most beneficial to those with pitta-predominant constitutions.
 As a cooling herb, it is likewise helpful for clearing excess heat or Pitta from the digestive tract.